Regal Nakoma Village 8

 11600 W. Coker Loop,

 The Nakoma Village 8 had what would appear to be a fairly normal run for an unsuccessful cinema operating both as a first-run and, for a period, a sub-run discount theater in San Antonio.
-It opened in May of 1988 and closed in September of 2000 struggling under three different operators.
+It was opened by Rand Theatres on May 24, 1989, but closed on October 26, 1989.
+It remained closed until it was taken over by Act III Theatres and reopened on February 1, 1991.
+It closed in September of 2000 struggling under three different operators.
 It closed as the the Regal Nakoma Village 8 and was unceremoniously demolished two years later likely to get the physical building off of the tax roll.

 But the Nakoma has a very small distinction in movie exhibition history.
 It was the theatre that ended the curious ride of the infamous Rand Theatre Circuit of Little Rock.
 In the 1980’s, W.A.
 “Tony” Rand used an old theatre in his non-theatrical portfolio as a business scheme.
 He would acquire some other old theatres to create the Rand Theatre Circuit despite not having a background in the movie industry.
 He then convinced investor after investor that he was going to become one of the big five cinema exhibitors in the U.S. by building multiplexes in the late-1980’s.
 The multiplex boom was on so the business model seemed legitimate.